-Best SSD for gaming in 2024
+Best SSD for gaming in 2024: the speediest SSDs I personally recommend

 The best SSD for gaming on the market is currently the WD Black SN850X.
 It's got a great blend of performance and affordability that's perfect for PC gaming.
-However, when it comes to affordability we're also big fans of the supremely good-value and lightning fast Lexar NM790 , which is our current top recommendation for the best budget gaming SSD.
+However, when it comes to affordability we're also big fans of the supremely good-value and lightning-fast Lexar NM790, which is our current top recommendation for the best budget gaming SSD.

 We conduct extensive testing to pick out the top SSDs.
-A 512GB drive may seem tempting for the money, but might not be worth it given the size of gaming installs, so 1TB to 2TB is likely where you'll want to aim.
-We currently recommend Gen 4 drives over Gen 5, as there's little real world advantage over the latest versions, but if that changes we'll of course update this guide to reflect that.
+A 512 GB drive may seem tempting for the money, but might not be worth it given the size of gaming installs, so 1 TB to 2 TB is likely where you'll want to aim.
+We currently recommend Gen 4 drives over Gen 5, as there's little real-world advantage over the latest versions—but if you absolutely must have the fastest thing going, we're fans of the Teamgroup T-Force Z540.

 Curated by